MeeFoundation/docs/Concepts.md

 #### The Self and Contexts

-The Mee framework is a [digital twin](https://en.wikipedia.org/wiki/Digital_twin) of the user and represents both their selfness and whonesses.
+The Mee privacy agent is a [digital twin](https://en.wikipedia.org/wiki/Digital_twin) of the user and represents both their selfness and whonesses.

 The selfness of the user is represented by a data container called the *Self*.
 The contents of the Self are holistic and therefore quite sensitive.
 For this reason they would normally not be shared in a direct or comprehensive form with others.
-This Self abstraction is at the heart of what enables the Mee Framework be what is called a ""*meta*-identity system," as opposed to an identity system.
+This Self abstraction is at the heart of what enables the Mee architecture to be a ""*meta*-identity system," as opposed to an identity system.
 The user's Self is the point of integration across contexts each of which may be from differing identity systems.

 Each context is represented by a *Context* data container.
 A directed *correlation* link points from the Self entity to the entity representing the self in each context.
 The only person who must know that in reality these contexts contain representations of the same self/user is *that* user.
 Each context may define its own identifier namespace, schemas, state management, communications protocols, UI, UX, etc.